 After these options, we then go to the ’12 Payments then Lifetime Access’ options which see you pay a certain amount of money each month for one of their subscription packages.
 This obviously works out to be much more expensive than if you simply pay one lump sum upfront for lifetime access.

-This means that if you select the latter, you will end up paying $360 over the course of a year for a language resource that doesn’t teach you any grammar, doesn’t teach you to spell, write or understand how the language is constructed and doesn’t even teach you how to speak or hold a conversation!
+This means that if you select the latter, you will end up paying $564 over the course of a year for a language resource that doesn’t teach you much (if any) grammar, doesn’t teach you to spell, write or necessarily understand how the language is constructed and doesn’t even really teach you how to speak or hold a conversation!

-This is simply insanity and I can’t stress enough what poor value that is.
+This is simply insanity and I can’t stress enough what poor value I think it is.

-You are much better off signing up for almost any other language learning platform on the internet as this is one of the most expensive and worst value products around.
+You are much better off signing up for almost any other language learning platform on the internet as this is one of the most expensive and worst value products around in my opinion.

 On All Language Resources, we’ve reviewed over a hundred language learning resources and briefly tried out countless others.
 We’ve never given a score as low as the one given to Language101.